-- 1 tablespoon (15 milliliters) extra-virgin olive oil
+- 1 tablespoon extra-virgin olive oil

-- 1 medium onion, diced
+- 1 medium onion diced

-- For the ricotta
+For the ricotta

-- One 15-ounce container (420 grams) whole-milk ricotta
+- One (14.5-oz) container whole-milk ricotta

 - 1 large egg white

-- 1 tablespoon (2 grams) finely chopped oregano leaves
+- 1 tablespoon finely chopped oregano leaves

 - 1/2 teaspoon sea salt

 For the assembly